 Prior to December 2020, through Zhongchai Holding and its PRC subsidiaries, our products mainly included transmission systems and integrated powertrains for material handling machineries, particularly for electric forklift trucks.
 In December 2020, we launched a new division to focus on the production and sale of electric industrial vehicles-a division that Greenland intends to develop to diversify its product offerings.
-Greenland's electric industrial vehicle products currently include GEF-series electric forklifts, a series of lithium powered forklifts with three models ranging in size from 1.8 tons to 3.5 tons, and GEL-1800, a 1.8 ton rated load lithium powered electric wheeled front loader.
-In February 2022, Greenland launched its GEX-8000 all-electric 8.0 ton rated load lithium powered wheeled excavator.
+Greenland's electric industrial vehicle products currently include GEF-series electric forklifts, a series of lithium powered forklifts with three models ranging in size from 1.8 tons to 3.5 tons, GEL-1800, a 1.8 ton rated load lithium powered electric wheeled front loader, and GEX-8000, an all-electric 8.0 ton rated load lithium powered wheeled excavator.
 These products have become available for purchase in the U.S. market.
+In July 2022, Greenland launched its new GEL-5000 all-electric 5.0 ton rated load lithium wheeled front loader.
 Greenland plans to establish an assembly site and an experience center in the United States in 2022 to support local sales, assembly and distribution.

 There are risks in connection with this new line of business.
 We may experience difficulties in the development and launch of our electric industrial vehicles, and our products may not be well-accepted by the market.
 As we have limited experience in the electric industrial vehicle business, our efforts in developing such business may not succeed and we may not be able to generate sufficient revenue to cover our investment and become profitable.
 During such process, our results of operations and financial conditions may not be improved in a timely manner, or at all.
-We cannot assure you that we will successfully transition our business focus and it is possible that we remain in such transition period for a certain period of time.
+We cannot assure you that we will successfully transition our business focus and it is possible that we remain in such transition period for an extended period of time.
 During such period, our revenue may be very limited and we may continue to experience material and adverse effect to our results of operations, financial condition and business prospects.